 The upstream molecular mechanisms that control sex determination in animals are highly variable, but some commonalities have been found in the downstream mechanisms.
 In Bilateria, the DM domain-containing proteins are transcription factors with an apparently conserved role in specifying somatic sex-specific phenotypes (Matson and Zarkower, 2012).
-This DNA-binding domain was first identified as a conserved feature shared between the otherwise disparate mab-3(Male abnormal 3) in Caenorhabditis elegans and doublesex in Drosophila melanogaster, both of which are involved in sexual development (Raymond et al., 1998).
+This DNA-binding domain was first identified as a conserved feature shared between the otherwise disparate mab-3 (Male abnormal 3) in Caenorhabditis elegans and doublesex in Drosophila melanogaster, both of which are involved in sexual development (Raymond et al., 1998).
 In mice, the DM-domain containing Dmrt1 (Doublesex and mab-3 related transcription factor 1) is expressed in the genital ridge and is required for testis development (Raymond et al., 2000).
-Subsequent studies have found that the DMRTgene family has conserved roles in both sex determination and neurogenesis, including sex-specific neural phenotypes (Rideout et al., 2010).
+Subsequent studies have found that the DMRT gene family has conserved roles in both sex determination and neurogenesis, including sex-specific neural phenotypes (Rideout et al., 2010).

-Despite the apparently conserved role of DMdomain-containing transcription factors in sex determination, how these genes are used in this capacity is considerably variable (Matson and Zarkower, 2012).
+Despite the apparently conserved role of DM domaincontaining transcription factors in sex determination, how these genes are used in this capacity is considerably variable (Matson and Zarkower, 2012).
+Understanding their function is proiderious exued before whether understand the these genes are used in this capacity is considerably variable (Matson and Zarkower, 2012).
 Understanding their function in cnidarians could help us better understand the evolutionary history of this family of proteins.
 A phylogenetic analysis reveals that DMRT genes were present in the most recent common ancestor of Eumetazoa, a clade that includes most animal taxa (Wexler et al., 2014).
-Furthermore, DMRT gene families have undergone independent expansions in many clades, such that genes with well-defined functions (e.g. doublesex in Drosophila and Dmrt1 in mice) are phylogenetically restricted and not orthologous (Wexler et al., 2014).
+Furthermore, DMRT gene families have undergone independent expansions in many clades, such that genes with welldefined functions (e.g., doublesex in Drosophila and Dmrt1 in mice) are phylogenetically restricted and not orthologous (Wexler et al., 2014).
 The first study of a DMRT gene in cnidarians was conducted in the scleractinian coral Acropora millepora (Fig. 3B), revealing correlated expression of one DM-containing gene with gametogenesis; no sex-specific difference in expression could be determined (Miller et al., 2003).
-Functional analysis of a Nematostella vectensis DMcontaining gene, NvDmrtB, demonstrated a role for it in neural cells, which suggests that DMRT genes have an ancestral function in neurogenesis (Bellefroid et al., 2013).
+Functional analysis of a Nematostella vectensis DM-containing gene, NvDmrtB, demonstrated a role for it in neural cells, which suggests that DMRT genes have an ancestral function in neurogenesis (Bellefroid et al., 2013).
 An independent expansion of the DMRT gene family in cnidarians is likely, though, as N. vectensis has 11 family members, which is more than most species described so far (Parlier et al., 2013; Traylor-Knowles et al., 2015).
-Several of these genes have sexspecific expression, which offers the opportunity to explore possible mechanisms of sex determination in this species(Traylor-Knowles et al., 2015).
+Several of these genes have sex-specific expression, which offers the opportunity to explore possible mechanisms of sex determination in this species (Traylor-Knowles et al., 2015).